BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Extended Discussion

 \subsubsection{Alternative Plug-In for Implicit Evidence}

-Our interpolation-based estimator provides an extremely lightweight way to generate implicit evidence without additional rollouts, but it is not the only possible choice.
-More expressive alternatives could be explored, such as kernel-based predictors~\citep{sun2025improving}, task-embedding regressors, or small auxiliary models trained jointly with the main model.
+Our interpolation-based estimator provides an extremely lightweight way to generate implicit evidence without additional rollouts, but it is not the only possible choice. \rebuttal{In fact, it also comes with an inherent limitation, see discussions in Appendix~\ref{appendix:extended_discussion_on_interpolation_based_implicit_evidence}.} More expressive alternatives could be explored, such as kernel-based predictors~\citep{sun2025improving}, task-embedding regressors, or small auxiliary models trained jointly with the main model.
 These alternatives may improve predictive accuracy, especially when the reference models poorly bracket the training model’s capability.
 However, they also introduce a trade-off: richer implicit evidence often requires higher computational and storage costs.
 Systematically characterizing this trade-off—between accuracy and efficiency in implicit evidence—remains an open research question and a promising direction for future work.